The National Vegetation Classification Standard

 The National Vegetation Classification is a hierarchical system designed to classify existing vegetation (i.e. plant cover, floristic composition, and vegetation structure occurring in a specific place at a specific time) on the basis of both physiognomic and floristic criteria.
 The upper levels of the classification are physiognomic, defined primarily on the basis of growth form, structure, and cover, while the lower levels are floristic, based primarily on species composition and abundance.
 The middle-tiered levels are based on a combination of physiognomic and floristic characteristics.
 Explore the Classification on the US National Vegetation Classification website.

 The NVC also differentiates between natural and cultural vegetation, with separate classification hierarchies for each.
-Natural (and semi-natural) vegetation is vegetation in which species and site characteristics are determined primarily by ecological processes.
-By contrast, when the structure, composition, and development of vegetation are determined by regular human activity, such as land clearance, grazing, and/or fire regime management/fuels treatments, the vegetation is defined as cultural vegetation.
-Natural vegetation may be influenced to varying degrees by human activity.
+Natural (and semi-natural) vegetation is vegetation in which native species still dominate or contribute significantly to the species composition and are controlled primarily by natural ecological processes.
+By contrast, cultural vegetation is defined as vegetation with a distinctive structure, composition, and development determined by regular human activity.
+Often, cultural vegetation has been planted, treated, or heavily impacted by anthropogenic disturbance.
+The dominant vegetation is often highly-manipulated by activities like mowing, clipping, planting, harvesting, etc, or it is not native to the area and would not survive without active management by humans.
 Vegetation that has been shaped by both anthropogenic disturbances and ecological processes (e.g. reclaimed cropland or rangeland) is defined as semi-natural vegetation.
 The NVC encompasses all areas having one percent or more of their surface area covered with live vegetation.
 Non-vegetated lands and open water are excluded from classification.

 NVC Hierarchy | Natural Vegetation | Cultural Vegetation |